FunWithSymfony/FWSLayoutBundle/Resources/doc/index.rst

 1. Download FWSLayoutBundle using composer
 2. Enable the Bundle
-3. Create your custom layout
+3. Configure your custom layout
-4. Create a child page template
+4. Configure a child page template

 Step 1: Download FWSLayoutBundle using composer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~